iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [RPubs R Cookbook & R Graphics Cookbook](https://rpubs.com/escott8908) by escott8908 Edgar James Scott II
 - [16+ Free Data Science Books](http://www.wzchen.com/data-science-books/).
 As a data scientist at Quora, I often get asked for my advice about becoming a data scientist.
 To help those people, I've took some time to compile my top recommendations of quality data science books that are either available for free (by generosity of the author) or are Pay What You Want (PWYW) with $0 minimum.
 - [Probabilistic Programming & Bayesian Methods for Hackers](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/)
+- [Analytics Vidhya - Learn everything about Analytics](http://www.analyticsvidhya.com/blog/)
+	- [Top Data Scientists to Follow & Best Data Science Tutorials on GitHub](http://www.analyticsvidhya.com/blog/2015/07/github-special-data-scientists-to-follow-best-tutorials/)

 - [Leanpub](https://leanpub.com/).
 Publish early, publish often.
 Authors and publishers use Leanpub to publish amazing in-progress and completed books.
-- [Analytics Vidhya - Learn everything about Analytics](http://www.analyticsvidhya.com/blog/)
-	- [Top Data Scientists to Follow & Best Data Science Tutorials on GitHub](http://www.analyticsvidhya.com/blog/2015/07/github-special-data-scientists-to-follow-best-tutorials/)
+- [OpenIntro](https://www.openintro.org/) We support educational materials that are open and innovative.
+Manage a course or use our materials.
+It's all free.

 ### Tutorial
 - [A very quick introduction to ggplot2](http://chrisladroue.com/extra/ggplot2Intro/introductionGGplot2/)